ojotobar/efcore-data-forge/README.md

 builder.Services.ConfigureEFCoreDataForge<TDbContext>();

 // MongoDB
-builder.Services.ConfigureMongoEFCoreDataForge();
+// There two overloads of this method
+// The second overload have no need for adding configs in the appsettings.json
+// This assumes to have the IMongoDatabase instance registered in the DI builder.Services.ConfigureMongoEFCoreDataForge();

 // SQL and MongoDB
 // You only need to register this if you're going to use both SQL and MongoDB
 // Specify the appsettings.json section name.
-Default is EFCoreDataForge builder.Services.ConfigureEFCoreDataForgeManager<TContext>(builder.Configuration);
+Default is EFCoreDataForge

-// You may use this overload if you already have an instance of IMongoDatabase registered in the DI Container
+// You may use the overload if you already have an instance of IMongoDatabase registered in the DI Container
-// In this case, you don't know need to have the above configurations in your appsettings.json buider.Services.ConfigureEFCoreDataForgeManager<TContext>()
+// In this case, you don't know need to have the above configurations in your appsettings.json builder.Services.ConfigureEFCoreDataForgeManager<TContext>(builder.Configuration);
 ```

 ---